 Once someone has suffered from a server allergic reaction they are commonly prescribed two adrenaline auto-injector pens to carry with them should the same thing happen again.
 People often refer to these injectors generically as "Epipens", however this is a specific brand of injector and there are two other common brands in use in the UK; Jext and Emerade.

 Learn the differences between each of these devices by reading our article on How to use an adrenalin auto-injector.

 React First anaphylaxis recognition and adrenalin auto-injector training courses

 All React First trainers are skilled in the delivery of anaphylaxis training.
 Our anaphylaxis and epi-pen first aid courses cover all of the training requirements of the Resuscitation Council (UK).

 The courses are all fully assessed meaning that certificates of competence are issued rather than simply an attendance certificate.
 Hence all courses meet the Department for Education requirements that staff have received suitable training and also that they are competent.

-- Practical First Aid for School Staff Course - 6 hours
+- First Aid for Schools - 6 hours

 This course covers all essential, life-saving first aid techniques as well as the practical training required to train staff to use adrenaline auto-injector devices.

-From September 2014, schools in England will have to meet a duty to support children with medical conditions, including anaphylaxis, and follow statutory guidance issued by the Department for Education.
+Since September 2014, schools in England have to meet a duty to support children with medical conditions, including anaphylaxis, and follow statutory guidance issued by the Department for Education.
 The statutory guidance and further signposting are available to read online here.
 This course is designed to support staff in their role supporting children with medical conditions in school.

 Visit our First Aid for Schools page to read more about this course, prices and how to book.

 - Level 2 Award in Basic Life Support and Anaphylaxis and Adrenaline Auto-injector training - 4 hours